 CBD Does Not Make You Feel High

-CBD will not get you high like THC does.
-Hemp and marijuana are different forms of the same plant.
-Their CBD and THC content is what makes them different from each other.
+Taking CBD will not get you high like THC does.
+Hemp and marijuana are different varieties (or sets of varieties) of cannabis plant.
+Their THC content is what makes them different from each other.
 The Farm Bill of 2018 legalized the cultivation of hemp (formerly called "industrial hemp") by defining hemp as cannabis plants that contain no more than 0.3 percent THC.
-While legal hemp plants may have a low amount of THC, they have extremely potent levels of CBD.
+While legal hemp plants may have a low amount of THC, they can have extremely potent levels of CBD.

 Everyone Feels Different With CBD Oil

-Of course, CBD oil isn’t a one-size-fits-all solution.
-No two people will react in the same way, and individual body chemistries can make CBD feel different to each person.
-That’s why we generally recommend starting out with a small dose and working your way up until you achieve the desired effects.
+CBD oil is not a one-size-fits-all solution.
+No two people react the same way, and individual body chemistries can make CBD feel different to each person.
+That’s why we recommend starting out with a small dose and working your way up so you know what dose is right for your body.

-Since it is non intoxicating, CBD use doesn’t really produce a distinguishable “feeling” in a CBD user's mind or body.
-Instead, it’s more about reducing symptoms and promoting overall health.
-This is why we like to say that instead of making you “high,” CBD makes you feel “medium.”
-And you can get it without a medical marijuana card!
+Because CBD is non-intoxicating, CBD may not produce a distinguishable “feeling” in a CBD user's mind or body.
+Instead, it’s more about promoting overall potential wellness, bringing the body back into balance.
+This is why we like to say that instead of making you “high,” CBD can make you feel “middle.”

-To be clear: CBD is not a “cure” for any disease or health difficulty.
-However, the evidence of the effects of CBD from the Cannabis sativa plant can no longer be ignored: this powerful little ingredient has some amazing effects, and it just might improve your quality of life.
+CBD is not a cure for every problem.
+However, the evidence of the effects of CBD from the Cannabis sativa plant can no longer be ignored.

-If you’d like to learn more about the healing properties of cannabis, keep reading.
-We’ll explore potential health benefits, and we’ll also show you how to make an informed decision on what dose of CBD hemp oil to take.
+If you’d like to learn more about the wellness properties of cannabis, just keep reading.
+We will explore CBD's potential wellness benefits and educate you on how to make informed decisions about CBD hemp oil.

 Can CBD Make You Feel Better?

-About 80% of those surveyed said that they found CBD to be very or extremely effective.
-Approximately 52% of this group indicated that CBD works better than traditional remedies.
+About 80 percent of those surveyed said that they found CBD to be very or extremely effective.
+Approximately 52 percent of this group indicated that CBD works better than traditional remedies.
 So why does CBD oil seem to work so well?

-The ECS is a network of cannabinoid receptors found throughout the body.
-The ECS is responsible for helping your body maintain balance.
-If you have an imbalance in your ECS, you could potentially have issues.
+The endocannabinoid system (ECS) is a network of receptors found throughout the body.
+The ECS is thought to be responsible for helping the human body maintain balance.

-When CBD enters the bloodstream, it stimulates the body to produce cannabinoids that bind to the receptors along the ECS.
+When CBD enters the bloodstream, it stimulates the ECS.
 This encourages the ECS to enhance its performance.
-Researchers think that CBD may restore balance within the ECS, which in turn brings the body to homeostasis.
+Researchers think that CBD derived from hemp may restore balance within the ECS, which in turn brings the body to homeostasis.

-The "entourage effect" happens when all of the cannabinoids found in the hemp plant, including CBD and trace amounts of THC, work together on the ECS for maximum effect.
-Full spectrum CBD oil works the best because it has all of the plant compounds present.
+The "entourage effect" happens when all of the cannabinoids found in the hemp plant, including CBD and trace amounts of THC work together for maximum effect.
+Full spectrum CBD oil works the best because it has all of the plant compounds present in their natural ratios.

-THC free products don't work as well as full spectrum CBD, since they don't help produce the entourage effect on the ECS.
+THC-free products don't work as well as full spectrum CBD, since they don't help produce the entourage effect on the ECS.
 Broad spectrum products are CBD products that have had the THC removed.
-And CBD isolate products contain just the single CBD compound by itself.
+CBD isolate products contain just the single CBD compound by itself.

-Companies who produce broad spectrum CBD and CBD isolate products assume that many people want them so they can pass drug tests while taking hemp derived CBD.
-Or that they want the benefits associated with cannabis plants, but they don't want the intoxicating effects of THC.
+Companies who produce THC-free products assume that many people want them so they can pass drug tests.
+Or that they want the benefits associated with cannabis, but they don't want the intoxicating effects of THC.

-But the fact of the matter is that even THC free products can flag positive on drug tests!
-And as we've mentioned, CBD is non intoxicating, and there isn't enough THC in legal CBD to make you feel any intoxicating effects at all.
+As we've mentioned, full spectrum CBD oil is non-intoxicating.
 So not only are people buying an inferior product when they buy THC-free, it doesn't do what they were hoping it would do in the first place.

-If you have a serious health concern, be sure you talk to your doctor before trying any kind of CBD oil whether it be THC free broad spectrum, CBD isolate, or full spectrum.
-The decision to add CBD to your routine should always be taken under direction and supervision from a licensed doctor, especially if you are taking any medications.
+If you struggle with a serious issue, be sure you talk to your doctor before trying any kind of CBD oil whether it be THC-free broad spectrum or full spectrum.
+The decision to add CBD to your routine should always be made under the supervision of a licensed medical professional, especially if you are taking any medications.

-Though if you’re looking for general wellness, or if your doctor gives you the OK, CBD oil products could be a great option to improve your well-being.
+If you’re looking for general wellness, CBD oil products could be a great option to improve your well-being.